vanallp/lfs-scripts/README.md

 # lfs-scripts :penguin:
-Instructions and scripts to build LFS (Linux From Scratch), version 10.1.
+Instructions and scripts to build [LFS](https://linuxfromscratch.org) (Linux From Scratch), the dev version of 10.1.
 I'm performing the build on a Fedora 34 Workstation.
 This script is still under construction...  !!!!

 # Foreword